Differin (Adapalene) for Seniors: What to Know

 Tricyclic antidepressants often cause sedation and are typically taken at bedtime, exactly opposite of Wellbutrin's morning preference.
 These older antidepressants can cause significant drowsiness, dry mouth, and dizziness that make daytime dosing impractical for many patients.
 The sedating effects actually become therapeutic for patients with insomnia.

 MAOIs have dietary restrictions but relatively flexible timing compared to Wellbutrin's morning preference.
 However, MAOIs require careful coordination with meals and other medications, making them more complex to manage overall.
-Evening dosing may be appropriate for Wellbutrin patients who experience daytime fatigue as a side effect, though this is less common than sleep disruption from late dosing.
+Evening dosing is rarely appropriate for Wellbutrin patients.
+Sleep disruption from late doses is far more common than daytime fatigue, so morning dosing remains the standard recommendation for the vast majority of people taking bupropion.